fulldecent/html-proofer-mailto_awesome/README.md

 1. Set up Travis CI for your project

-2. Create a `.travis.yml` file like the following to your project
+2. Add a `.travis.yml` file like the following to your project and your spec will run automatically

-       Travis
-       Travis
+       language: ruby
+       rvm:
+         - 2.3.1

 For additional tests you can run on your website, see [Lightning Sites](https://github.com/fulldecent/lightning-sites) and for a sample GitHub project that implements this testing and follows many other HTML development best practices, see [HTML Website Template](https://github.com/fulldecent/html-website-template).